tuliodev/bear-bot/README.md

 ## Commands

 :fire: $profile ->
-You can mention a user to have access to his avatar and if you don't mention anyone you can see yours
+You can mention a user to have access to his avatar, xp, level and if you don't mention anyone you can see yours

 # Author :bust_in_silhouette: